mkslanc/memri-data-wallet/assets/noteEditor/README.md

-# Memri iOS App Text editor
+# Memri Flutter App Text editor

 This text editor is built using the Vue framework and based off [TipTap / Prosemirror](https://github.com/ueberdosis/tiptap)